+'''

-- U1 : I'm looking for literature on prefabricated housing.
+U1 : I'm looking for literature on prefabricated housing.

-- S1 : What are you looking for it for?
+S1 : What are you looking for it for?

-- A : intended use of literature
+A : intended use of literature

-- L : question form including anaphors and word "looking"
+L : question form including anaphors and word "looking"

-- U2 : I'm doing a project for my geography course.
+U2 : I'm doing a project for my geography course.

-- S2 : So you're a student?
+S2 : So you're a student?

-- A : appropriate literature level
+A : appropriate literature level

-- L : question form
+L : question form

-- U3 : Yes.
+U3 : Yes.
 I've looked at a couple of books Dr Smith recommended.

-- S3 : What were they?
+S3 : What were they?
 Did you find them helpful?

-- A : literature coverage; topic specification
+A : literature coverage; topic specification

-- L : question forms; anaphors
+L : question forms; anaphors

-- U4 : I found Robin's 'Housing for all' very interesting.
+U4 : I found Robin's 'Housing for all' very interesting.

-- S4 : Why?
+S4 : Why?

-- A : topic specification
+A : topic specification

-- L : question form
+L : question form

-- U5 : It showed all kinds of houses I'd never thought of as prefabricated are really, like Zambian huts made with regular
+U5 : It showed all kinds of houses I'd never thought of as

+prefabricated are really, like Zambian huts made with regular

-- poles and ordinary market grass mats which come in standard sizes.
+poles and ordinary market grass mats which come in standard sizes.

-- S5 : So you don't just want stuff on Western factory made units, but on any kinds of houses made anywhere out of existing elements bigger than bricks?
+S5 : So you don't just want stuff on Western factory made units,

+but on any kinds of houses made anywhere out of existing elements

+bigger than bricks?

-- A : topic specification
+A : topic specification

-- L : sentence structure, lexical choice etc
+L : sentence structure, lexical choice etc

+'''

 Imagining now a later stage in this dialogue, the system outputs which follow show how the patient model built up over the session may be applied, in a manner which is also natural from a linguistic point of view in relation to the dialogue history, and how the system's application knowledge can be exploited for cooperative response to avoid possible misunderstanding by the user.
+[As Steve Draper has pointed out to me, I have not concerned myself in this example, or the previous ones, with the manner of the user's adaptation to the system, though adaptation is clearly if informally assumed in the putatively natural dialogue.
+The extent to which a user's conscious adaptation can itself assist the system's modelling is a matter for further investigation.]

+'''

-- S21 : Do you want weekly trade magazines?
+S21 : Do you want weekly trade magazines?

-- U21: Why should I?
+U21 : Why should I?

-- S22 : Their technical specification sections ads give a lot
+S22 : Their technical specification sections ads give a lot of detail.

-of detail.
 But perhaps that would be more than you want.

-- A : refer to purpose (mentioned far back)
+A : refer to purpose (mentioned far back)

-- U22: Are there a lot of them?
+U22 : Are there a lot of them?

-- S23 : I don't think so, but the system's coverage could be poor.
+S23 : I don't think so, but the system's coverage could be poor.

-- A : give domain knowledge
+A : give domain knowledge

-- L : cooperativity
+L : cooperativity

+'''